darthwalsh/FireSocket/README.md

 ### Firebase Database

-Using [Firebase Realtime Database](https://firebase.google.com/docs/database), it is possible to emulate websocket messages.
+Using [Firebase Realtime Database](https://firebase.google.com/docs/database), it is possible to emulate WebSocket messages.

 This fixes both limitations: